-Drag and Drop Drag and drop one or more folders onto the DropDMG icon, either in the Finder or in the Dock; or onto the status window.
+Drag and Drop Drag and drop one or more folders onto the DropDMG icon, either in the Finder or in the Dock; or onto the top portion of the status window.

-Menu Choose New Folder Image... from the File menu.
+Menu Choose New Image from Folder or Volume... from the File menu.